MewsSystems/gitbook-connector-api/guidelines.md

 | `Message` | string | required | Description of the error. |
 | `Details` | string | optional | Additional details about the error \(request, headers, server stack trace, inner exceptions etc.\).
 Only available on development environment. |

-Some errors may also contain additional information relevant to the error on top of this two properties.
-But that depends on the operation and is specifically described in the operation documentation.
+Some errors may also contain additional information relevant to the error on top of these two properties.
+That depends on the operation and is specifically described in the operation documentation.

 ## Authentication